Gran Canaria Photography Workshop

 • $300 deposit is paid at registration

-• The remaining balance will be invoiced about one month before the workshop begins.
+• The remaining balance will be invoiced about two months before the workshop begins.

 Accommodation:

 Our base for the week is Hotel Rural Casa de Los Camellos, a charming historic property in the heart of Agüimes.
-The building dates back more than a century and is one of the town’s architectural landmarks, lovingly restored in traditional Canarian style.
+The hotel has been lovingly restored in traditional Canarian style and offers a calm, comfortable base for the workshop.

 A smiling man with glasses, medium-length brown hair, and a light beard, wearing a striped shirt and a light-colored jacket, in front of a plain background.